Honda Motor Co., Ltd. research snapshot

 Management

-Honda’s strategic pivot favors hybrids, software, cost reduction, regional product fit, and more selective EV investment.
+Honda’s strategic pivot favors hybrids, software, cost reduction, regional product fit, and more selective EV investment, with a target of more than ¥1.4 trillion in consolidated operating profit by FYE March 31, 2029 and a 10% ROIC goal by FYE March 31, 2031.
 Management should be judged by whether the reallocation restores auto returns, preserves technology options, and keeps capital allocation disciplined.

 Industry trend

 Mobility is moving toward electrification, hybrids, software-defined features, ADAS, connectivity, and regional supply chains.
-Honda plans 15 next-generation hybrid models globally by FY2030 while seeking lower hybrid-system costs and greater local content in North America.
+Honda plans 15 next-generation hybrid models globally by FY2030 while seeking lower hybrid-system costs and greater local content in North America, and it forecasts a global motorcycle market of about 60 million units by 2030.

 Valuation and margin of safety

-The $30.28 ADR reference is not usefully valued on reported FY2026 earnings because Honda recorded a loss.
-A margin of safety requires proof of normalized auto earnings, not simply a low price-to-book ratio or a recovery narrative.
+The $30.11 ADR reference is not usefully valued on reported FY2026 earnings because Honda recorded a loss.
+A forward P/E near 12.7x and a 0.52x price-to-book ratio reflect a recovery that is only partly priced, so a margin of safety requires proof of normalized auto earnings, not simply a low price-to-book ratio or a rising chart.

 Source-backed data